aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/count-geometries-in-geometry/_index.md

 ---
-title: How to Count Geometries in Geometry with Aspose.GIS
+date: 2026-08-18
+description: Learn how to count geometries and add geometries to collection using Aspose.GIS for .NET.
+Step‑by‑step tutorial with code examples for developers.
+images:
+- /net/geometry-creation/count-geometries-in-geometry/og-image.png
+keywords:
+- how to count geometries
+- add geometries to collection
+- Aspose.GIS geometry collection
+- .NET GIS tutorial
+lastmod: 2026-08-18
 linktitle: Count Geometries in Geometry
+og_description: How to count geometries quickly using Aspose.GIS.
+Learn to add geometries to collection, retrieve the count instantly, and avoid common pitfalls in .NET GIS projects.
+og_image_alt: Screenshot of Aspose.GIS GeometryCollection count output in a .NET console application
+og_title: How to count geometries in a collection with Aspose.GIS for .NET
+schemas:
+- author: Aspose
+  dateModified: '2026-08-18'
+  description: Learn how to count geometries and add geometries to collection using
+    Aspose.GIS for .NET.
+Step‑by‑step tutorial with code examples for developers.
+  headline: How to Count Geometries in Geometry with Aspose.GIS
+  type: TechArticle
+- description: Learn how to count geometries and add geometries to collection using Aspose.GIS for .NET.
+Step‑by‑step tutorial with code examples for developers.
+  name: How to Count Geometries in Geometry with Aspose.GIS
+  steps:
+  - name: '**Visual Studio** – any recent version (2019, 2022, or later).'
+    text: '**Visual Studio** – any recent version (2019, 2022, or later).'
+  - name: '**Aspose.GIS for .NET** – download and install it from the [download page](https://releases.aspose.com/gis/net/).'
+    text: '**Aspose.GIS for .NET** – download and install it from the [download page](https://releases.aspose.com/gis/net/).'
+  - name: '**Basic C# knowledge** – you should be comfortable with creating a console application and adding NuGet packages.'
+    text: '**Basic C# knowledge** – you should be comfortable with creating a console application and adding NuGet packages.'
+  type: HowTo
+- questions:
+  - answer: Yes, you can add points, lines, polygons, and even other collections to a single `GeometryCollection`.
+    question: Can I mix different geometry types in the same collection?
+  - answer: Absolutely.
+You can use `geometryCollection.ToGeoJson()` to serialize the collection.
+    question: Does Aspose.GIS support GeoJSON export for a collection?
+  - answer: Yes, `foreach (var geom in geometryCollection)` lets you process each geometry individually.
+    question: Is there a way to iterate over each geometry after counting?
+  - answer: A free trial works for evaluation, but a licensed version is required for production deployments.
+    question: Do I need a license for development builds?
+  - answer: Yes, Aspose.GIS for .NET works seamlessly in desktop, web, and cloud‑based projects.
+    question: Can I use this in both desktop and web applications?
+  type: FAQPage
 second_title: Aspose.GIS .NET API
-description: Learn how to count geometries and add geometries to collection using Aspose.GIS for .NET.
-Step‑by‑step tutorial with code examples for developers.
+tags:
+- GIS development
+- Aspose.GIS
+- .NET geometry handling
+- spatial analytics
+title: How to Count Geometries in Geometry with Aspose.GIS
+url: /net/geometry-creation/count-geometries-in-geometry/
 weight: 23
-url: /net/geometry-creation/count-geometries-in-geometry/
-date: 2026-02-15
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Count Geometries in Geometry with Aspose.GIS
+# How to count geometries in geometry with Aspose.GIS

 ## Introduction
 If you need to **how to count geometries** inside a composite shape, Aspose.GIS for .NET makes it straightforward.
 Whether you’re building a mapping application, a location‑based service, or a spatial‑analytics engine, being able to count the individual geometries in a collection is a fundamental task.
 In this tutorial we’ll walk through creating simple geometries, adding them to a collection, and finally using the API to retrieve the geometry count.

-## How to Count Geometries in a Geometry Collection
-Understanding the exact method to count geometries helps you avoid manual loops and potential off‑by‑one errors.
-The `GeometryCollection.Count` property gives you an instant integer result, letting you focus on higher‑level logic instead of bookkeeping.

-## Quick Answers
+## Quick answers
 - **What is the primary method?** Use the `Count` property of a `GeometryCollection`.
 - **Which namespace is required?** `Aspose.Gis.Geometries`.
 - **Do I need a license for development?** A free trial works for evaluation; a license is required for production.